inversion-org/blog/20190505-conditional-love.md

 ## The problem with strings...

-The PrototypedBehaviour base class is absurdly powerful.
-With it, you can define a mixed bag of conditions and configuration - everything that the behaviour needs to determine whether its Condition should trigger its Action, and then every that an Action needs to fulfil its functionality, all in one place.
+The `PrototypedBehaviour` base class is absurdly powerful (https://github.com/guy-murphy/inversion-dev/blob/master/Inversion.Process/Behaviour/PrototypedBehaviour.cs).
+With it, you can define a mixed bag of conditions and configuration - everything that the behaviour needs to determine whether its Condition should trigger its Action, and then everything that an Action needs to fulfil its functionality, all in one place.

 Driving the behaviour from what is essentially a bag of dictionaries is incredibly flexible, but comes with some risk; notably, that the various stanzas could easily contain a typo which could radically change the meaning of the configuration.